nais/doc/docs/auth/partials/validate.md

 - Set `token` to the access token you wish to validate
 - Set `identity_provider` to the identity provider that you wish to validate against (one of `azuread`, `idporten`, `maskinporten`, `tokenx`)

-For the complete API documentation, see [Texas OpenAPI reference](../../reference/texas.md).
+For the complete API documentation, see [Texas reference](../../reference/README.md#texas).

 ```json
 {